hydrojumbo/quito-climate-study/README.md

 	4. Choose Render ![MapTiler Step 3](https://raw.github.com/hydrojumbo/quito-climate-study/master/doc/img/MapTilerSetZoom_3.png)
 	5. A in the "Select output directory" dialogue box that pops up, find the folder in the quito-climate-study/app/raster/ directory that matches the file name of the raster file you are processing, and choose Select Folder. ![MapTiler Step 4](https://raw.github.com/hydrojumbo/quito-climate-study/master/doc/img/MapTilerSelectImageFolder_4.png)
 	6. MapTiler will generate the tiles you need and put them in the folder you selected.
 To process additional files, select back in MapTiler and unload the application.

-To avoid duplicating effort, a zip file containing a complete raster directory is available.

 #####What qcspublish does with raster data
 Note: all raster datasets supported by this tool are 1-band rasters with 32-bit floating point values.
 If the dataset you want to include is already a 3-band RGB file, you do not need to process it with qcspublish (example: dem.tif), however, you do need to include an entry for it in ColorMap.json with a reference to an image in the quito-climate-study/app/images/legend/ directory to display as that file's legend.